 The deadline for the 2015 award is February 13, 2015.

-Applications for the 2014 SSAT Career Development Award for Clinical/Outcomes/Education Research will be reviewed by the Research Committee of the SSAT.
-The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by mid April 2014, and the winner will be introduced at the Opening Session of the SSAT annual meeting during Digestive Disease Week, May 2-6, 2014, in Chicago, IL.
+Applications for the 2015 SSAT Career Development Award for Clinical/Outcomes/Education Research will be reviewed by the Research Committee of the SSAT.
+The successful applicant(s) and the SSAT sponsor(s) will be notified of the decision by mid to late April 2015, and the winner will be introduced at the Opening Session of the SSAT annual meeting during Digestive Disease Week, May 16-19, 2015 in Washington, D.C.

 Please note that this is now an on online process, and only online applications will be considered.